Help

 Queues

 A queue is a list of episodes that play from top to bottom.
-By default, there are no queues, so the section is empty (this isn’t strictly true, as there is always an ad-hoc queue, but it is hidden by default.
+By default, there are no queues, so the section is empty (technically, there is always an ad hoc queue, but it is hidden by default.
 See the FAQ entry for more details).

-Queue is a misnomer.
+The term “Queue” may be a misnomer.
 Strictly speaking, the episode at the head of a queue is the item currently playing, and the rest of the queue is what will play next.
-More accurately the app uses a “Episodes List,” where the currently playing episode can be at any position in the list.
+More accurately, the app uses an “Episodes List,” where the currently playing episode can be at any position in the list.

-To create a new queue, tap the plus button in the top-right corner, and enter a name in the dialog box.
+To create a new queue, tap the plus button in the top-right corner and enter a name.
 Check the Download Episodes Automatically box to download episodes as soon as they are added to this queue.
-This setting can also be controlled using the commands in the Automation section of the menu, along with automatically removing the episode or the download when you finish playing it.
+This setting can also be controlled using the commands in the Automation section of the menu, along with options to automatically remove episodes or downloads when finished.

-Episodes can be appended to a queue.
-Tap the Add to Queue button in an episode’s dialog box to do this.
-You can choose to add the episode at the start of the queue, after the episode that is currently playing (next), or at the end of the queue.
+Episodes can be appended to a queue by tapping the Queue button in an episode’s dialog box.
+You can choose to add the episode to the start of the queue, after the current episode (next), or at the end of the queue.
 Tap the listen button to play the queue from where you last left off.

-Reorder each episode by long-pressing on it then dragging it up or down.
-You can tap on the icon to enter Selection mode, which lets you select multiple episodes, or drag without long-pressing on them before.
+Reorder episodes by long-pressing and dragging them up or down.
+You can tap an icon to enter Selection mode, which allows you to select multiple episodes or drag them without long-pressing first.

 Play a queued episode or get information by tapping on its name.
-To download the episode, tap the Download button.
-As before, tapping a track will pop up a sheet and let you play the track.
+To download an episode, tap the Download button.
+As before, tapping a track will open a sheet to play that track.

 Downloads

-When an episode has been downloaded, it will be listed in this section.
-You don’t need to be online to listen to downloaded episodes.
+Downloaded episodes are listed in this section.
+You do not need an internet connection to listen to downloaded episodes.

 An episode can only be downloaded while it is part of a queue.
-When the episode is removed from its queue, any associated download is also removed.
+When an episode is removed from its queue, any associated download is also removed.

 Followed Shows

-A show can be followed, as indicated by a star icon beside it.
-To follow a show means it is listed in this section.
-Follow a show by tapping Follow in the show’s dialog box.
+Shows can be followed, indicated by a star icon.
+Following a show adds it to this section.
+You can follow a show by tapping Follow in the show’s dialog box.

-Tap the Notifications button on the card of a followed show to:
+Tap the Notifications button on a followed show’s card to:

-You can also subscribe to an episode, meaning whenever an episode of this show is archived, it can automatically be added to one of your queues.
-If that queue’s Download Episodes Automatically automation setting is enabled, it will be downloaded in the background.
+You can also subscribe to a show, meaning new archived episodes are automatically added to one of your queues.
+If that queue’s Download Episodes Automatically setting is enabled, the episode will also download in the background.

 Bookmarks

-Episodes and tracks can be bookmarked, and they will be shown in this section.
-This enables quick access to a specific episode of a show or a track within an episode of the show.
-If the episode or track is still in the archive, you can play the item as well.
+Episodes and tracks can be bookmarked and accessed in this section.
+This provides quick access to specific episodes or tracks.
+If the item is still in the archive, you can play it directly from here.

-Note: Bookmarks are not associated with your WFMU account (the ‘clicky stars’ feature).
-They are only part of the app.
+Note: Bookmarks are not associated with your WFMU account (the ‘clicky stars’ feature); they are stored locally within the app.

-Bookmarks are like web bookmarks, in the sense that what they point to can be moved or expired.
-If this happens, try manually looking at the source of the bookmark.
+Bookmarks work similarly to web bookmarks; the content they point to can be moved or expire.
+If this happens, try manually checking the source of the bookmark.
 See this FAQ entry for more details.

 History

-The history section contains a list of every episode and track you’ve listened to, limited to 1,500 items or 28 days (whichever is shorter).
-As with bookmarks, you can get episode or track information and listen directly from here.
+The history section lists every episode and track you have listened to, limited to 1,500 items or 28 days (whichever is shorter).
+Like bookmarks, you can get info or listen directly from this list.

 The Player